sam-vasquez/sam-vasquez.github.io/_notes/Ergodic-Hypothesis.md

 An ensemble average of some observable is $\langle G \rangle = \frac{1}{\Omega} \sum_i G_i$.
 The ergodic principle is that the time average is equal to the ensemble average.
 So that's to say that over time, a system will effectively explore all configurations in the ensemble.

-(Look up eigenstate thermalization hypothesis.)
+(Look up eigenstate thermalization hypothesis. related to random matrix theory.)